Motherhood is like a reverence adored and welcomed by everyone.

 During this period, women can feel different kinds of transitions in their routines like:

-We already saw some of these symptoms in Vanessa Lachey’s case, let’s us now see how Arielle Charnas went through her period of postpartum anxiety.
+We already saw some of these symptoms in Vanessa Lachey’s case, let’s now see how Arielle Charnas went through her period of postpartum anxiety.

-She is one of the most beloved fashion bloggers, with more than 1 million instagram followers on her brand ‘Something Navy’.
+She is one of the most beloved fashion bloggers, with more than 1 million Instagram followers on her brand ‘Something Navy’.

 She revealed that she had to deal with some of the weird symptoms like nervousness, rapid heartbeats, and sometimes even fear of dying.
-But, she advocated talking to a professional for treatment of postpartum anxiety disorder or otherwise this could provoke panic attacks.
+But, she advocated talking to a professional for treatment of postpartum anxiety disorder, or otherwise, this could provoke panic attacks.